If you’re planning a trip abroad, it can pay to be prepared. Here’s our guide to help you when buying foreign currency.

 Spend some time looking at the options available and the varying rates as well as any associated fees so you can be sure you’re getting the best deal.

-HSBC’s Travel Money has the same exchange rates online, in branch or over the phone.
+HSBC’s Travel Money has the same exchange rates online and in branch.
 There are no delivery fees for home or branch orders.
 The minimum order value is £100.

 Why shouldn't you exchange your money at the airport?